RuABraun/fst-util/README.md

 In lib you need a symlink to a copy of the pybind11 repository.

+To install copy the `.so` to your sites directory, you can find it by calling `python -m site`.

 To use your `LD_LIBRARY_PATH` needs to have the path to the openfst libraries.

 ```